Blobfish: the jelly-like, super-deep water fish lives at high depths near Australia, Tasmania and New Zealand | Photo: Shutterstock

 These marine animals don't have a full skeleton or muscles, and the stomach is inside their body.

-Their bodies are made up of a blobby substance with a slightly lower density than water, allowing them to float above the seafloor.
+Their bodies are made of a blobby substance slightly denser than water, allowing them to float above the seafloor.

 Unlike many other fish species, the blobfish doesn't have scales - instead, they have loose, flabby skin.